prashant152005/AI--Riddle-Game/README.md

-This is Basic Riddle Game made using Java..
+This is Basic Riddle Game made using Java.